-This year to date we have 6 clients with a perfect score!
-Last year we had 3 clients who had a perfect score for the year.
+This year to date we have 7 clients with a perfect score! (but not all will hit the 60 response threshold for the year) Last year we had just 1 client who had a perfect score for the year.

-We have one client who achieved a perfect score for 2 years in a row, they are part of that 6 in the running for a perfect score again in 2018.
+We also had one client who achieved a perfect score for 2 years in a row.
 You can see the scores here, stay tuned to see how the end of year scores look.